Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Numerical Evaluation

-In this subsection, our attention is directed toward evaluating the performance of the optimization algorithm.
-Fig. \ref{PEB_of_AOI_for_random_RIS} and Fig. \ref{PEB_of_AOI_after_optimization} illustrate the PEB near the AOI before and after the optimization of RIS phase shift, respectively.
-More precisely, we configure the number of RIS elements, denoted as $N_R$, to be $81$, and transmit power $P$ to be $-20 {\rm dBm}$, which corresponds to a receiving SNR of approximately $7.5 {\rm dB}$.
-Without loss of generality, the selected positions in the figures are located in the $xy$ plane.
-A comparison between the two figures reveals that the optimized PEB has improved by approximately two orders of magnitude, which fully demonstrates the effectiveness of the employed RIS optimization algorithm.
-Additionally, we have observed that the optimized RIS phase shift not only improves the theoretical positioning accuracy within the AOI, but also has a significant improvement in the surrounding areas of it.
+Next, our attention is directed towards evaluating the performance of the proposed RIS configuration algorithm.
+Fig.~\ref{PEB_of_AOI} illustrates the PEB near the AOI {across various} RIS phase shift design schemes, where the black squares represent the boundary of AOI.
+More precisely, we set the transmit power $P$ to $-20 {\rm \: dBm}$, corresponding to a receive SNR of approximately $7.5 {\rm \: dB}$.
+Without loss of generality, the selected positions in the figures are all located in the $xy$-plane.

+Fig. \ref{PEB_of_AOI} indicates that the proposed optimization algorithm improves the PEB by approximately two orders of magnitude compared to the random RIS phase shifts, and by {more than threefold} compared to the situation { overlooking} hardware impairments~\cite{luan2021phase}.
+This demonstrates the {significance} of considering the CFO and PN in the {localization of the UE}, as well as the effectiveness, progressiveness, and superiority of the proposed RIS configuration algorithm.
+Additionally, {observed from Fig. \ref{PEB_of_AOI}}, the optimized RIS phase shifts not only improve the localization accuracy within the AOI but also significantly improve localization performance in its surrounding areas.

+{ Furthermore, we explore the effects of the size of the \emph{random sampling region} (RSR), and the strategy of random sampling on localization.
+Note that the RSR with volume $V$, coincides with the AOI by default in the RIS configuration algorithm.
+Fig. \ref{AOI_and_sampling_strategy}(a) shows the impact of different RSR strategies on the localization performance.
+By setting the center of the RSR to the center of the AOI, it is observed that as $V$ changes, the CDF of PEB does not vary significantly.
+This is because the proposed RIS configuration algorithm can improve the localization accuracy within the encompassed region of the RSR, as already revealed in Fig. \ref{PEB_of_AOI}.

+Fig. \ref{AOI_and_sampling_strategy}(b) shows the effect of different random sampling strategies on the CDF of PEB within AOI.
+Uniform and Gaussian sampling are considered.
+The strategy of random sampling significantly affects the localization performance, and uniform sampling outperforms Gaussian sampling. {Moreover, random sampling} affects the performance of the RIS configuration algorithm and the localization accuracy more significantly than the RSR strategy, as also shown in Fig.~\ref{AOI_and_sampling_strategy}(a).}